What Are the Treatments for Phobias?

 Medication for Phobia

 A class of antidepressants called selective serotonin reuptake inhibitors (SSRIs) such as citalopram (Celexa), escitalopram oxalate (Lexapro), fluoxetine (Prozac), paroxetine (Paxil), and sertraline (Zoloft) can be especially helpful in the treatment of social phobia.
 Other drugs, called MAO inhibitors, are also effective but require careful monitoring because of interactions with certain other medicines (such as antidepressants, decongestants, or other medicines that can raise blood pressure) or food that contain the amino acid tyramine, which can be found in aged meats and cheeses.
 Another option: Many musicians, actors, and lecturers reduce their symptoms of stage fright with drugs known as beta-blockers (mostly propranolol).
 These drugs temporarily relieve physical symptoms of anxiety without causing much drowsiness; at higher doses, they are typically used for high blood pressure but at low doses can block the adrenaline effects that drive the body's response to stress.
-Sometimes short-term treatment may also include sedative-hypnotic drugs (for example, Xanax or Valium).
+Sometimes short-term treatment may also include sedative-hypnotic drugs (for example, Valium or Xanax).
 These drugs can relieve anxiety but may be habit-forming and cause drowsiness.
 Therefore, they may not be the best choice when long-term symptom control is needed, or when one has to be fully alert and perform certain tasks such as driving or operating machines.
 Finally, some anticonvulsant medicines such as Neurontin and Lyrica have been shown in early research studies to have value for several forms of anxiety disorder including social phobia.